 Jeffrey's Bay also hosts and enjoys some world-famous events.
-One such event is the Billabong Pro, www.billabong.com/za/ , where local and international surfers converge in the ultimate challenge, which is the halfway point of the ASP World Tour, to rank the world’s number one male surfing champion.
-The Shell Festival is another highlight enjoyed by tourists and locals alike.
+One such event is the World Surf League, http://www.worldsurfleague.com , where local and international surfers converge in the ultimate challenge, The Shell Festival is another highlight enjoyed by tourists and locals alike.
 This part of the coast is famous for its exquisite array of shells, and the festival acts as an opportunity to showcase this variety in a responsible way.
 Apart from a display of these shells, you are guaranteed to see them put to an innovative use; from ornaments to ashtrays, shoes to cutlery.
 If you are not in Jeffrey's Bay for the festival, be sure to visit the Shell Museum to experience some of the magnificent diversity gleaned from the South African coastline.

 Jeffrey's Bay also enjoys a culture of backpackers and Bed & Breakfasts, a response to the popularity of the town as a holiday destination.
 For this reason, J’Bay demonstrates a welcoming ambience, and ensures that visitors are completely catered for in terms of comfortable accommodation, safe transport, and plentiful resources.
 Indeed, Jeffrey's Bay exudes an air of hospitality, which is evident to all guests of this unique seaside town as they enjoy the surf, sunshine and superb coastline.